minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

       mc admin service restart ALIAS

    Replace ``ALIAS`` with the :ref:`alias <alias>` of the deployment to restart.

+   If you configured AD/LDAP from the MinIO Console, no additional action is required.
+   The MinIO Console automatically restarts the deployment when the new AD/LDAP configuration is saved.

    3) Use the MinIO Console to Log In with AD/LDAP Credentials
    ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~